cspr-rad/kairos-spec/src/spec.typ

 - [tag:FRW03] Withdrawing a valid amount from the users validium account should only succeed if the user has signed the withdraw transaction
 - [tag:FRW03] Withdrawing a valid amount from another users validium account should not be possible

-=== Withdraw money from L2 system without requiring L2 approval

-This endpoint is necessary in order to avoid such a stringent trust assumption on the L2.
-Without it, we require L2's approval in order to withdraw our funds from the system in case we lose trust.

-- [tag:FRW04] Any user can withdraw all their money from the Validium without requiring L2's approval

 === Transfer money within the L2 system

 - [tag:FRT00] Transfering an amount of `CSPR tokens`, where `users validium account balance >= CSPR tokens > 0` should be accounted correctly